BostonTimelapse/timelapse/README.md

 I was realy humbled by the fact that testing requires so much discipline even for a project so small --- I should definitely be more empathetic to my software engineer colleagues.
 But they cannot and should not get away with my kind of bs behavior.

 #### coding
 I learned a lot...
 I am really happy that I am able to make this work at all.
 Beyond that it's kind of hard to articulate.
 For a project where I went from winging it entirely to trying to plan a little I had/have a lot of trouble with naming things.
 I also hit at least one off by one error.
 So I guess I went 2-3 with the "two hardest problems in computer science."
+I am unreasonbly excited that I wrote a recursive function as my own solution to a problem.
+That's a huge conceptual leap forward for me that I am sure will be forgotten soon.

 #### python
 I learned so much about python from where I started it's crazy.
 It is definitely a language that comparatively lends itself to people like me who do not have a good foundation in computer science.
 But that's a low bar. and as someone with little experience it was sometimes confounding.
 A lot of the 'pythonic' doc out there lacks examples and is really hard to parse if you are new.
 It sometimes feels like another extension of the rtfm attitude that is everywhere in computer science especially in the *nix ecosystems.
 Great if it works for you, but examples work for many others.
 There is no reason for gate-keeping what are really becoming ubiquitious tools (case-in-point me using them).